 Towards the end of the seventies, people wanted to get in there with the gym wear!
 That decade brought us movies like Saturday Night Fever and Staying Alive; it was the decade of disco and where dance routines looked more like aerobics workouts - even on the dancefloor of the local discotheque!
 Then came the eighties where Olivia Newton-John was encouraging everyone to get Physical with a fitness themed video for a song that had nothing to do with getting into shape (well, I suppose it depends on how you look at it!)
 Diana 'Green Goddess' Moran was a sight for sore eyes in her emerald leotard; Jane Fonda became something of a fitness guru, and switch over to TV-AM, and you could join in with a work-out given by Lizzie Webb.

 So it's no surprise that during this era, at-home fashion took on something of a sporting edge.
-How many people did you see back then wearing cycling shorts who didn't actually have a bicycle?
+How many people did you see back in the nineties wearing cycling shorts who didn't actually have a bicycle?
 Yep - way too many!
 People weren't necessarily lounging around at home in a leotard, leggings and sweatbands but it wasn't uncommon to see women in leggings, legwarmers and oversize off-the-shoulder T-shirts, giving the impression that they'd just come back from the gym - when really they'd been watching Dallas!

 For both men and women, T-shirts and sweatpants, or full on tracksuits made for very comfy loungewear - including the shellsuit.
 Who didn't own a shellsuit back in the late eighties/early nineties?
 It seemed that the brighter the colour, and louder the design, the more en vogue you were!
 Which then brings us to the celebs' fave Juicy Couture velour trackies of the early noughties, with less expensive versions for us mere mortals.